jukrb0x/taskhorizon/README.md

 TaskHorizon is a productivity app that combines To-do and Calendar functionality to enable effective daily task management and scheduling, providing a seamless experience for users.
 We are currently focused on developing the web and macOS versions of the app, with several exciting new features in the pipeline.

+> **Warning**
+> This project is currently in the early prototyping phase and the data integrity has not been fully validated.
+Please exercise caution when using the prototype.

 See [Planned Roadmap](docs/Roadmap.md) and [Project real-time Roadmap](https://jabriel.notion.site/404ec6d1dd084c17a4a877afc327ee47) for latest updates.

 ### Monorepo